 Categories

 Even though the population of Singapore is just 5.9 million, it has 132 banks.
 Plus, there’s a boom in the FinTech industry in Singapore.
 In 2021, the investments in the FinTech market rose by 37%.
 Moreover, the total amount invested in 2021 left China and India behind.

 Singapore is a great platform for companies that want to gain a firm footing.
 Plus, it can be the perfect place to expand service globally.
 Singapore is working towards Crypto adoption, which will only boost the financial situation of the country.
-And currently, the financial environment is highly secure because of the KYC requirements in Singapore.
+Currently, the financial environment is highly secure because of the KYC requirements in Singapore.

+Categories